June 5, 2006- 11:23

 Jonah paces the floor and tries his wife again, while his newly six year old little angel plays with her Legos at the dinning room table.
 She has an 'I'm six' pink badge pinned on the white shirt below her dungaree.

-"Daddy?" her miniscule, high pitched voice sounded.
+"Daddy?" her miniscule, high pitched voice sounds.

 "Where's mommy?
 She's been gone since this morning.
 She promised to be back in time to cut the cake."

 Just then, his phone rings.
 He answers without checking the caller ID, in hopes that its her.

 "Hello.
 This is the police department.
 We're sorry to inform you but a Natalia Bright has been found dead in an alley an hour ago.
 We found your number on her phone.
 We need you to come down and identify the body."